|

 information theory to statistical physics, game theory,

+optimization, non-commutative algebras and so forth.
 The workshop promotes the applications of new

 methodologies in this field with the aim of providing the